rashmi0007/Diversity-and-Inclusion/README.md

 # Pwc Switzerland - Power BI Virtual Case Experience - Diversity and Inclusion Analysis

 ## Problem Statement :
+This project was based on Power BI, where an HR Diversity and Inclusion dataset was analyzed, a Power BI dashboard report was being designed, and KPIs were defined to measure the organization's progress.

 The following actions could assist in establishing appropriate KPIs:-

 •  '#' of men